columbia-university-robotics/moveit-instructions/bootubuntufromUSB-instructions/README.md

 #### Step 3B: Plug in the 4GB USB to your computer

 #### Step 3C: Open Rufus and select device
-Click on the 4GB USB device from the “Device” field
+Click on the 4GB USB device from the “Device” field.

 ![name-select](./media/step-3c.png)

 #### Step 3D: Select the Ubuntu ISO file
 Click the select to the right of “Boot selection”.
 Select the appropriate ISO file and click on Open.

 ![name-select](./media/step-3d.png)

 #### Step 3E: Write the ISO
 Leave all other parameters with their default values and click start to initiate the write process.

 ![name-select](./media/step-3e.png)

 #### Step 3F: Warnings